 - Amendments establishing electronic reporting for for-hire vessels operating in Gulf and South Atlantic federal waters would improve landings data and accountability for that portion of the CMP fishery.
-These amendment are under development. - The Gulf Council has requested initiation of an action to allow individuals on a commercially permitted vessel to retain the bag limit of king mackerel when commercial king mackerel fishing is closed.
-This will allow greater flexibility for fishermen.
+These amendments are under development. - The Gulf Council has requested initiation of an action to allow individuals on a commercially permitted vessel to retain the bag limit of king mackerel when commercial king mackerel fishing is closed.
+This will allow greater flexibility for fishermen. - Amendment 29 explores issues associated with sector allocation sharing and associated accountability measures for the Gulf migratory group of king mackerel.